-36 Impugned Judgment, paras.
+34 Impugned Judgment, paras.
 30 and 42.

-37 Id., paras.
+35 Id., paras.
 92 and 93.

-- 45. In this regard, the UNDT concluded that the ICSC decision was lawful and not ultra vires, reasoning that subsequently issued General Assembly resolutions together with past practice, served to alter the statutory limits.38 - 46.
-By General Assembly resolution 3042 issued in 1972, the General Assembly established the ICSC with the aim of regulating and coordinating the conditions of service of the United Nations Common System and answerable as a body to the General Assembly.39 Further, the resolution stated that the ICSC should be provided with the report of the Special Committee for the review of the United Nations salary system, together with the comments of the then ICSC Advisory Board and other related documentation "for its consideration and the submission of recommendations for actions at the earliest possible date".40 - 47.
-The Statute of the ICSC was approved by General Assembly resolution 3357, dated 18 December 1974.
-This Statute also refers to the mandate of the ICSC as aiming to regulate and coordinate the conditions of service of the United Nations Common System.41 At the same time, it reiterates its function of developing a single unified international civil service through the application of common personnel standards, methods and arrangements.42 As per Article 6, para.
+37 General Assembly resolution 3042 (XXVII) 18 December 1982, Consideranda and para.
+1. The same resolution also set forth that the ICSC would be composed of experts appointed in their individual capacities, including personal qualifications and experience and of broad geographical representation, and who should the resolution stated that the ICSC should be provided with the report of the Special Committee for the review of the United Nations salary system, together with the comments of the then ICSC Advisory Board and other related documentation "for its consideration and the submission of recommendations for actions at the earliest possible date".38

+50. The Statute of the ICSC was approved by General Assembly resolution 3357, dated 18 December 1974.
+This Statute also refers to the mandate of the ICSC as aiming to regulate and coordinate the conditions of service of the United Nations Common System.39 At the same time, it reiterates its function of developing a single unified international civil service through the application of common personnel standards, methods and arrangements.40 As per Article 6, para.
 1 of the same legal instrument, the ICSC was to be responsible as a body to the General Assembly.
-The ICSC Statute also contains the following pertinent provisions (footnote omitted):
+The ICSC Statute also contains the following pertinent provisions: